 While on self-pay, if you are not registered for classes and do not pay the student activity fee, your benefits at Hall Health will be paid at the network level of benefits.

 If you hold a UW-paid eligible appointment in the current quarter, but will not hold one next quarter OR you lost coverage mid-year, you are eligible to enroll in the self-pay option through the rest of the plan year (September 30).
 LifeWise, upon notification by UW, will automatically mail you a self-pay election notice to your home address on file the month after your UW-Paid GAIP coverage ends.

 For appointments paid directly by an outside source, you will be eligible for self-pay if you:

 *This request on your behalf must come from your department, and documentation of this appointment is required.
 Contact your graduate coordinator to ensure that your information has been forwarded to the UW Benefits Office.
 Appointments from local employers with multiple appointments such as the Fred Hutchinson Cancer Research Center may be forwarded in the form of a spreadsheet to the UW Benefits Office at email@example.com.

-Once you have established eligibility for UW-paid benefits, you can continue your benefits on a self-paid basis while on an approved academic leave as long as you will hold a UW-paid, GAIP-eligible position during the first quarter immediately following your return.
+Once you have established eligibility for UW-paid benefits, you may continue your benefits on a self-paid basis while on an approved academic leave as long as you will hold a UW-paid, GAIP-eligible position during the first quarter immediately following your return.
 Two weeks prior to the start of the quarter in which you will be taking leave, you should request leave from the UW Graduate School in MyGrad-Student View and submit the following documents to the UW Benefits Office:

 Students losing eligibility for UW-paid coverage will need to respond to the deadline noted in the self-pay notice sent by LifeWise.
 Otherwise, if you opt to self-pay, enroll before the last day of the first calendar month of your eligibility.
 Minimum enrollment is one month's coverage.
 To avoid any break in coverage, you must enroll in the self-pay option within the first full month following the end of your coverage.
 For example, you must enroll no later than the last week of April for coverage to be effective April 1.

-To enroll, contact LifeWise toll-free at:
+To enroll, contact LifeWise toll-free: